code-with-amitk/Code-examples/System-Design/Scalable/facebook/News Feed/README.md

   - *c.* Publishing feed to user.            //FEED PUBLISHING

 ### 4B.
 Feed Generation
-- *1.* User-1 posts text,audio,viudeo.
+- *1.* User-1 posts text,audio,video.
 System triggers new feed generator for all friends/followers of User-1.
 - *2.* Amit is friend of user-1.
 Generating feed for Amit.
   - *2a.* Retrieve all users that Amit follows.
   - *2b.* Retrieve latest, most popular and relevant posts for those IDs.